lncm/lncm.github.io/src/data/project/accepting-bitcoin.md

   BTCPayServer can be used both for retail and ecommerce payment processing.
 It accepts Lightning payments, and has all kinds of other tricks up its sleeve.
   However, it is somewhat more complex to set up on its own than an "all-in-one" solution.
+One retailer reports it took their IT people about
-If you don't want to bother, [Voltage.cloud](https://voltage.cloud/btcpay) offers a "cloud hosted" style approach, where you pay them a monthly fee to run it for you.
+  $100 in time to install and get going.
+If you don't want to bother, or don't have IT staff, [Voltage.cloud](https://voltage.cloud/btcpay) offers a "cloud hosted" style approach, where you pay them a monthly fee to run it for you.
   Alternately, if you want more control, [other options are available](https://medium.com/@BtcpayServer/hosting-btcpay-server-for-cheap-2b27761fdb9d) assuming you or your tech people have some understanding of server administration.